yamad/qmk_firmware/keyboards/bfake/readme.md

 B.fake
 ========

-A 60% keyboard with RGB
+A 60% keyboard with RGB.
+The B.fake pcb is a copy of the B.face PCB sold by [winkeyless](https://winkeyless.kr/).
+However, the switch matrix is actually the same as the [FaceW](https://github.com/qmk/qmk_firmware/tree/master/keyboards/facew), a ps2avr PCB sold on [mechanicalkeyboards.com](https://mechanicalkeyboards.com/).

 Keyboard Maintainer: QMK Community
 Hardware Supported: B.fake PCB